Lower Elementary Age 6 to 9

 Geography/History: History and geography are subjects taught within one curriculum.
 This is due to the interconnectedness of the subjects.
 Our universe beginning, our planet forming, life beginning and leading eventually to the evolution of human beings is taught.
 Because of the importance of both the age of the children developmentally and Maria Montessori’s theory, it is important to teach the concepts of time, culture, and physical geography in a combined approach.
 This gives the child the impression and realization that all is related and connected in some way.

-Practical Life: In the Lower Elementary classroom, practical life is taught through the daily care of the classroom – both indoors and outdoors.
+Practical Life: In the Elementary classroom environments, practical life is taught through the daily care of the classroom – both indoors and outdoors.
 It is the responsibility of the children to prepare snack for the community, dust and straighten shelves, sweep, compost appropriate materials and care for our plants and animals.